 I became coordinator of the Social Studies Teacher Education program in 1992.
 I teach the Pedagogy and Practice in the Teaching of Social Studies seminar that prepares students for their student teaching.
 I also place and supervise student teachers.
 We have an excellent, selective social studies teaching program with a strong reputation among area schools.
 Our Social Studies Teacher Education program is nationally accredited through NCATE.
 We have wonderful collaborative links with talented and committed mentor social studies teachers in local middle and secondary schools, many of whom are our own graduates.
 We also have a graduate program in Social Studies Teacher Education.
 The M.A.T. degree offers teacher certification in a concise one year program or as a combined five year program.
 Our Social Studies Teacher Education program has a very strong network of alumnae who are increasingly also serving as Alumni-Mentors.
-We recently established an Ithaca College Social Studies facebook group and we already have over eighty members sharing resources, ideas and initiatives.
+We recently established an Ithaca College Social Studies Alumni facebook group with ninety members sharing resources, ideas and initiatives.

 I have had a wonderful time teaching, working with and advising Ithaca College students.
 Many graduates remain in contact with me as they pursue successful careers in a variety of professions and activities.
 Our current students are very involved in their classes, internships, campus life and the Students History Association.
 I encourage student civic involvement and am personally engaged in a number of community and international activities.
 I look forward to hearing from potential history and social studies teacher education majors.